 These struggles create an extra layer of management complexity but there are plenty of technology solutions that can help you simplify the process – OfficeRnD Hybrid being one of them!

 OfficeRnD Hybrid is a workplace management software that facilitates it all.
-It offers plenty of functionalities like a desk booking feature, meeting room calendar and visitor management apps which make the hybrid workplace experience safe, convenient and pleasant for all.
+It offers plenty of functionalities like a hot desk booking system, meeting room scheduling system, and visitor management apps which make the hybrid workplace experience safe, convenient and pleasant for all.

 Employees can easily book resources from a visual floor plan and you can track who’s been in the office and when.
 You can set limitations for bookings – e.g. no more than 10 desks can be booked in a single day – to maintain occupancy of the workplace.
 If you want to learn more, feel free to book your demo and see the platform in action.

 In 2015, a study conducted by Harvard T.H.
 Chan School of Public Health’s Center for Health and the Global Environment determined the impact of green buildings on our cognitive function.
 It revealed that indoor air quality (IAQ) affects a worker’s ability to think clearly.
 Participants in the study who worked inside a green architecture with adequate ventilation scored 101% higher marks in their cognitive test scores than participants working in a conventional workplace.

 Therefore, irrespective of the pandemic, companies should invest in a proper ventilation system.
 To do that, Alan Wozniak – CEO of Pure Air Control Service Inc, recommends companies ask questions such as –

 After getting the necessary details, the organization can reach out to professional IAQ firms to audit the installed HVAC system.
 As it’s a complex procedure, hiring firms with employees qualified in microbiology, mechanical engineering, building sciences, and industrial hygiene is preferable.
 Alan Wozniak also says that switching on the HVAC system without a cleaning session could be harmful.